 By 31 May, the Energy Agency must on its websites publish residual mix for the preceding year.
 The residual mix is based on the statistic of electricity production, from which all the production from RES with issued guarantees of origin is deducted.
 To the remaining structure of production sources is added the electricity with corresponding guarantees of origin whose period of validity has expired in the preceding year.
 The amount of electricity corresponding to the determined national residual mix is compared to the electricity consumed in the preceding year, from which the amount for the Slovenian suppliers and final consumers of cancelled guarantees of origin and the electricity consumption of PSHPP is deducted.
 In this amount of electricity, losses in the transmission and distribution systems are also taken into account.
-If this amount exceeds the amount corresponding the residual mix, the remaining amounts are replaced in a way that as their structure the European residual mix is taken into account; the European residual mix is every year published by the Association of Issuing Bodies (AIB).
+If this amount exceeds the amount corresponding the residual mix is taken into account; the European residual mix is every year published by the Association of Issuing Bodies (AIB).
 The AIB publish the European Residual Mixes by 15 May for the preceding year.
-By supplementing the national residual mix with the European residual mix, we obtain the residual mix, which is published by the Energy Agency and is the basis for determining the electricity disclosure of an individual supplier.
+By supplementing the national residual mix with the European residual mix, we obtain the residual mix, which is published by the European residual mix applier.